mdmtk/docs/edge/source/guide/csp/wifi.md

   <tr>
     <td>Do Nothing</td>
     <td>""</td>
-	<td>Will not change what the device is currently configured as</td>
+	<td>This value (or the absence of this parm from the XML) will not cause any Network Actions to be performed.</td>
   </tr>
   <tr>
     <td>Add a New Network</td>
     <td>"Add"</td>
-	<td>Will add a new profile with the provided profile settings.
+	<td>This value will add a new profile with the provided profile settings.
 For the options that will be presented when choosing to add a new network, please see the following "SSID" parm and the "Add a New Network Options" section below</td>
   </tr>
   <tr>
     <td>Remove an Existing Network</td>
     <td>"Remove"</td>
-	<td>Will remove the a network profile based on the SSID</td>
+	<td>This value will remove the a network profile based on the SSID</td>
   </tr>
   <tr>
     <td>Connect to an Existing Network</td>
     <td>"Connect"</td>
-	<td>Will initiate a connection to the network based on the SSID</td>
+	<td>This value will initiate a connection to the network based on the SSID</td>
   </tr>
     <tr>
     <td>Disconnect from an Existing Network </td>
     <td>"Disconnect"</td>
-	<td>Will disconnect from a network based on the SSID</td>
+	<td>This value will disconnect from a network based on the SSID</td>
   </tr>
   <tr>
     <td>Enable an Existing Network</td>
     <td>"Enable"</td>
-	<td>Will enable a network profile based on the SSID</td>
+	<td>This value will enable a network profile based on the SSID</td>
   </tr>
   <tr>
     <td>Disable an Existing Network</td>
     <td>"Disable"</td>
-	<td>Will disable a network profile based on the SSID</td>
+	<td>This value will disable a network profile based on the SSID</td>
   </tr>
   <tr>
     <td>Disable All Existing Networks</td>
     <td>"DisableAll"</td>
-	<td>Will disable all network profiles</td>
+	<td>This value will disable all network profiles</td>
   </tr>
     <tr>
     <td>Remove All Existing Networks</td>
     <td>"RemoveAll"</td>
-	<td>Will remove all network profiles</td>
+	<td>This value will remove all network profiles</td>
   </tr>
 </table>
 </div>